 Ever considered that your welding machine - whether manual or robotic - could be causing the problem?

-Consider welding machines with special features, such as ultra-low spatter or our new pulse capabilities (learn more below), to minimize or virtually eliminate spatter.
-With the advent of ultra-high-speed electronics, some of today’s welding power sources focus on spatter reduction because of its costly impact.
-They also offer other benefits that improve total weld quality and they easily justify the investment.
+Consider welding machines with special features, such as ultra-low spatter modes to minimize or virtually eliminate spatter.
+The advanced technology in the OTC DAIHEN Welbee II power source is focused on spatter reduction because of its costly impact.

 Cleaner Welds with OTC DAIHEN Welding Technology